Józef Sułkowski: French military career and death

-On 28 June he arrived in Livorno, Bonaparte assigning him to General André Masséna's division where he was given the post of aide-de-camp with the rank of captain.
-He then served with Gen Jean-Mathieu-Philibert Sérurier at the siege of Mantua and under Bonaparte himself at Castiglione.
-He then intervened with Bonaparte on behalf of Michał Kleofas Ogiński in the Polish cause.
-His war-time merits were recognised, and on 27 October he became one of Bonaparte's five aides-de-camp.
-He took part in the subsequent battles.
-On 15 November, at the Battle of Arcole, he was wounded.
-He took part in the Tyrolean campaign, the campaign against the Papal States, the capture of Venice.
+Upon hearing of the outbreak of the Kościuszko Uprising, Sułkowski began returning to Poland on 17 October 1794.
+On 21 October, while in Bucharest, he learned of the Polish defeat at Maciejowice, but nevertheless continued his journey towards Lviv.
+However, with his journey being frustrated by Austrian agents Sułkowski turned back and returned via Bucharest to Constantinople in January 1795.
+Having joined the French Revolutionary Army, on 1 May he was assigned to the Army of Italy commanded by General Napoleon Bonaparte.
+On 28 June Sułkowski arrived in Livorno, and Bonaparte assigned him to General André Masséna's division, where he was given the position of aide-de-camp at the rank of captain.
+Sułkowski proceeded to serve under General Jean-Mathieu-Philibert Sérurier at the siege of Mantua and under Bonaparte at Castiglione.
+Having discussed Polish independence with Bonaparte on Michał Kleofas Ogiński's behalf, on 27 October Sułkowski became one of Bonaparte's five aides-de-camp, and on 15 November was wounded at Arcole.
+Sułkowski subsequently took part in the Tyrolean expedition, the campaign against the Papal States and the fall of the Republic of Venice.